SamuelBrudner/lab_archives_mcp/paper.md

 # Comparison to Existing Tools

-While commercial ELN platforms (LabArchives, Benchling, eLabFTW) provide web APIs, no existing open-source tools expose these systems to AI assistants through standardized protocols.
-Previous academic efforts have focused on ELN data export [@elabjournalapi] or laboratory information management systems (LIMS) integration [@openlims], but not on AI-native interfaces.
+While commercial ELN platforms (LabArchives, Benchling, eLabFTW) provide web APIs, existing open-source tools have focused primarily on ELN data export [@elabjournalapi] or laboratory information management systems (LIMS) integration [@openlims].
+To our knowledge, no publicly available tools expose commercial ELN platforms to AI assistants through standardized protocols like MCP.

-The Model Context Protocol is a recently introduced standard for connecting AI systems to external data sources [@anthropic2024mcp]. `lab_archives_mcp` represents one of the first academic applications of this protocol for research data management, demonstrating a reusable pattern for integrating institutional data systems with AI assistants.
+The Model Context Protocol is a recently introduced standard for connecting AI systems to external data sources [@anthropic2024mcp]. `lab_archives_mcp` represents an early academic application of this protocol for research data management, demonstrating a reusable pattern for integrating institutional data systems with AI assistants through both standardized MCP interfaces and modular vector search infrastructure.

 # Acknowledgements

-This work was supported by the Department of Neuroscience at Yale University.
+This work was performed independently by the author, and validated against a LabArchives account at Yale University.
 The author thanks LabArchives for API documentation and technical support, and the FastMCP and Anthropic teams for the Model Context Protocol specification.

 # References

+[1] Anthropic, Inc. (2024).
+Model Context Protocol. https://www.anthropic.com/mcp
+[2] LabArchives.
+(2024).
+LabArchives API Documentation. https://www.labarchives.com/api